WMS-Engineering/AusMap/README.md

 - Access to a wide range of Australian geographic data from Geoscience Australia
 - Seamless integration with QGIS, allowing easy search and display of map layers
-- Extend the plugin with a custom layer defiition file (.QLR)
+- Extend the plugin with a custom Layer Definition File (.QLR)

 ## Installation